input-output-hk/cardano-playground/docs/explain/vote-with-pools.md

 # Vote With Pools

-To use the playground pools to vote on governance actions, the following procedure may be used.
+To use the playground pools to vote on governance actions, the simplest way to do so is to use the just recipe `vote-with-pool` which will automate governance action review, vote generation, transaction build, transaction review and finally transaction submission.

+For a detailed look a manually voting with a pool, the following procedure may be used.

 Set env vars for voting.
 In this example, we'll use sanchonet and a given action id and index.
 Adjust accordingly for your use case.